 After we got home, I dug around in my stash of crafty supplies and ended up with some leftover burlap from his Four-esta Birthday party last year and a set of Jolee’s Boutique Halloween Stickers from ??? – I have no idea how long they have been in my scrapbooking stash.
 (Photo also shows a scrap piece of scrapbooking paper I thought I might use, but didn’t.)

-I pulled out the filler cardboard from inside the frame and wrapped one piece with the burlap.
-Taping it on the back with masking tape to secure it in place.
+Step 1 Pull out the filler cardboard from inside the frame and wrapped with the burlap.
+Use masking tape on the back to secure it in place.

-Then I removed the glass and put the burlap covered cardboard into the frame so we could place the stickers.
+Step 2 Remove the glass and put the burlap covered cardboard into the frame so you can position the stickers.

-New Halloween art done in under 10 minutes and less that $5.
-All around win and it looks pretty cool sitting on our mantel with the new glass pumpkin I found at Home Goods last month.
+New Halloween art done in under 10 minutes and cost us less than $5.
+All around win.
+It looks pretty cool sitting on our mantel with the new glass pumpkin I found at Home Goods last month as well.

 Have you made any Halloween decor items for your home?